Who Slew Auntie Roo (1971)

 Auntie Roo at the seance

 But if Auntie Roo is truly the film’s monster, then horror film conventions dictate that she must be dispatched to restore order.
-And that objective informs our next scream in which Christopher, who has seemingly convinced himself that Auntie Roo is the witch from Hansel and Gretel who intends to eat both him and his sister, sets Auntie Roo on fire.
+And that objective informs our next scream in which Christopher, who has seemingly convinced himself that Auntie Roo is the witch from Hansel and Gretel and intends to eat both him and his sister, sets Auntie Roo on fire.

 Works Cited